-White and Rose Wines: decanting is not necessary, even though you may use a small chilled decanter.
+- White and Rose Wines: decanting is not necessary, even though you may use a small chilled decanter.

 How to Choose the Best Red Wine Decanter?

 Some shapes of wine decanters:

 A wine aerator is technically more useful than a decanter but not so attractive.
 I use the standard model of a red wine decanter.
 Those type of decanter is my choice, and of course, I recommend it from my point of view.
 Somehow best meets all the requirements of a good decanter.

 How to Use a Red Wine Decanter?

 Pour wine that hits the surfaces of the glass.
-You’d like to do that so that there is more oxygen vulnerability into the surface of the wine.
+You’d like to do that so that there is more oxygen vulnerability on the surface of the wine.

 Below are a few examples: